-Everyone has heard of Henry the Hoover, the Numatic vacuum made famous by his red colour and smiling face.
-But did you know Henry has a female companion called Hetty?
-Just like Henry, Hetty Hoover also has a cheerful face, but she is pink in colour and also comes with a set of eyelashes so that she really stands out.
+Everyone has heard of Henry the Hoover, the Numatic vacuum cleaner made famous by his red colour and smiling face.
+But did you know Henry has a female companion called Hetty, who also goes by the name of the female Henry Hoover?
+Just like Henry, Hetty Hoover also has a cheerful face, but she is pink in colour and has a set of eyelashes that make her really stand out.

 What other differences are there between Hetty and Henry?
-Our Hetty Hoover review aims to answer that question and help you decide if purchasing a Hetty hoover would be a good decision.
+Our Hetty Hoover review aims to answer that question and help you decide if purchasing a Numatic Hetty would be a good decision.

 |Colour||Pink / Black|